sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 [later]

 It seems that everything under `/pages` is considered a valid url.
 So `/products/components/Actions/Actions` actually returns the `Actions` component.
-This is a major design flaw and I should immediately focus my attention on fixing it by updating the folder structure so I will suspend working on the product details.
+This is a major design flaw and I should immediately focus my attention on fixing it by updating the folder structure so I will suspend working on the product details page.
 The timing is also favourable since I just finished re-designing its grid system.

-I found out that `NextJS` supports an indication of which type of files should be considered as "pages" via a configuration in `next.config.js` (a configuration file I did not have up until that point).
-This is super useful and just what I needed.
+I found out that `NextJS` supports an indication of which type of files should be considered as "pages" via a configuration called `custom page extentions` in `next.config.js` (a configuration file I did not have up until that point).
+This is super useful and just what I needed (https://nextjs.org/docs/api-reference/next.config.js/custom-page-extensions).

 ```js
 /**